ilanschnell/bitarray/README.rst

 -----------------

 ``all()`` -> bool
-   Return True when all bits in the array are True.
+   Return True when all bits in bitarray are True.
    Note that ``a.all()`` is faster than ``all(a)``.

 ``any()`` -> bool
-   Return True when any bit in the array is True.
+   Return True when any bit in bitarray is True.
    Note that ``a.any()`` is faster than ``any(a)``.